• Skip to main content

 Grossmunster, Fraumunster, and St. Peter are all within walking distance of each other.
 You’ll also have access to a few museums and the city’s town hall.

-Overall, Old Town has the most historic buildings and landmarks.
+Overall, Old Town has the most historic buildings and landmarks and is the best overall choice for accommodations.
 You’ll feel as if you’re in medieval times as you wander around the narrow alleyways and browse the little shops.

-Attractions in and around Old Town: Lindenhof, St. Peter Zurich, Fraumunster, Grossmunster, Bahnhofstrasse, Zurich Town Hall
+Attractions in & around Old Town (Altstadt): Lindenhof, St. Peter Zurich, Fraumunster, Grossmunster, Bahnhofstrasse, Zurich Town Hall

 If you want to compare the best hotels in Zurich, start your search in Old Town.
-It’s the most popular tourist destination in the city, requiring hotels to deliver world-class treatment and amenities.
+It’s the most popular tourist destination in Zurich, requiring hotels to deliver world-class treatment and amenities.
 Of course, the prices are also a little higher.

 • Hotel Schweizerhof Zurich: Located opposite the main station, this hotel is near all the action.
 Luckily, you won’t be kept up at night.
 The hotel has soundproofed rooms to keep the noise out.
 You’ll also get to doze off in an electronically adjustable bed.